microsoft/vscode-docs/docs/extensions/example-language-server.md

 - Language Client: A normal VS Code extension written in JavaScript / TypeScript.
 This extension has access to all [VS Code Namespace API](https://code.visualstudio.com/docs/extensionAPI/vscode-api).
 - Language Server: A language analysis tool running in a separate process.

-There are two benefits of running the Language Server in a separate process:
+As briefly stated above there are two benefits of running the Language Server in a separate process:

 - The analysis tool can be implemented in any languages, as long as it can communicate with the Language Client following the Language Server Protocol.
 - As language analysis tools are often heavy on CPU and Memory usage, running them in separate process avoids performance cost.